-As a leader in the national movement to preserve September 11th as a day of service & remembrance, Jersey Cares engages 1,000 volunteers throughout the week.
-In 2013, Jersey Cares held over 25 projects in 9 counties to improve their communities and state between September 7th and 14th.
-Annually, September 11th Week of Service & Remembrance places a special focus on active service members, military families and veterans.
-Projects typically include painting murals, socializing with seniors and leading educational workshops.
+As a leader in the national movement to preserve September 11th as a day of service and remembrance, Jersey Cares will engage 500 volunteers to improve their communities and state between September 11th and 13th, 2014.
+These volunteer opportunities will place a special focus on New Jersey cities with the greatest loss of life on September 11th, 2001.
+Volunteers will be transforming playgrounds with line games and an interactive map of the United States, planting new shrubs and flowers to brighten exterior spaces, and adding fresh coats of paint to several partner agencies.
 With these projects, volunteers will demonstrate that the actions of September 11th that were designed to foster division and animosity have instead brought unity and service both in New Jersey and throughout the United States.
-Information for the next September 11th Week of Service & Remembrance will be available in Summer 2014.
-Back to top.
+For more information on September 11th Week of Service & Remembrance, contact Andrea Shuba to learn more.

 Each holiday season, Jersey Cares gives volunteers the opportunity to directly help children ages 4 -16 in need through the Frosty's Friends program.
 Frosty's Friends spreads holiday cheer to children in shelters and transitional housing facilities during the holiday season by granting their wishes.
 In 2013, over 2,300 wishes were answered by Jersey Cares volunteers participating as individuals or with a group to receive letters handwritten from children across the state.
 Help make a child’s wish come true this December!
 Information for Frosty’s Friends will be available in October 2014.
 Back to top.

 Jersey Cares Martin Luther King, Jr. Day of Service